janis-commerce/client-settings/README.md

 ## API

-This package exports the following classes:
+This package exports the following modules:

 ### ClientSettings